The Present Simple Tense

 I /he/she/it was a student.

-You were a student.
+You were

 You/we/they were students.